 Erin Silver is Assistant Professor, History of Art, Architecture and Visual Culture in Canada in the Department of Art History, Visual Art & Theory at the University of British Columbia.
 She is a historian of queer feminist visual culture, performance, activism, and art history.
 She obtained a PhD in Art History and Gender and Women's Studies from McGill University in 2013.
-She is the co-editor (with Amelia Jones) of Otherwise: Imagining Queer Feminist Art Histories (Manchester University Press, 2016), co-editor (with taisha paggett) of the winter 2017 issue of C Magazine, “Force,” on intersectional feminisms and movement cultures, and the author of the forthcoming Suzy Lake: Life & Work (Art Canada Institute).
+She is the co-editor (with Amelia Jones) of Otherwise: Imagining Queer Feminist Art Histories (Manchester University Press, 2016), co-editor (with taisha paggett) of the winter 2017 issue of C Magazine, “Force,” on intersectional feminisms and movement cultures, and the author of Suzy Lake: Life & Work (Art Canada Institute).
 Silver's writing has appeared in C Magazine, Prefix Photo, Visual Resources, and in the volume Narratives Unfolding: National Art Histories in an Unfinished World (ed.
 Martha Langford, McGill-Queen's University Press, 2017).
 She has curated exhibitions at the FOFA Gallery (Concordia), the Canadian Lesbian and Gay Archives (Toronto), and the Doris McCarthy Gallery (University of Toronto at Scarborough).
 Silver sits on the advisory committee of the Queer Media Database Canada-Québec Project and on the editorial advisory committee for C Magazine.
 From 2016-2017, she was the Horizon Postdoctoral Fellow in the Histories of Photography in Canada at the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art (Concordia).

 Dr. Carla Taunton is an Assistant Professor in the Division of Art History and Critical Studies at the Nova Scotia College of Art and Design (NSCAD) and an Adjunct Assistant Professor in the Department of Cultural Studies at Queen’s University as well as an Adjunct Assistant Professor in the Graduate Studies Department at Dalhousie University.
 Taunton is a co-investigator on The Kanata Indigenous Performance, New and Digital Media Art Project, a collaborative research partnership that traces Indigenous practices and methodologies in the areas of performance, digital and new media arts.
 She is also a co-organizer and collective members of the Art and Activism Project at NSCAD University and a member of the organizing committee for the Halifax-based “Indigenous Speakers Series.”
 She has received numerous internal SSHRC research grants at NSCAD (2012, 2013, 2014) for her current projects including Arts East: The Atlantic Arts Network and Art and Activism.
 In 2012, her PhD thesis received the Governor General’s Gold Medal.
 Taunton’s areas of expertise include Indigenous arts and methodologies, contemporary Canadian art, museum and curatorial studies, as well as theories of decolonization, anti-colonialism and settler responsibility.
 Through this work she investigates current approaches towards the writing of Indigenous-specific art histories, recent Indigenous and settler research/arts collaborations, and strategies of creative-based interventions that challenge colonial narratives, national/ist institutions and settler imagination.
 Her recent publications include, “Ursula Johnson: Embodying Indigenous Art Histories” in Ursula Johnson: Mi’kwite’tmn (Do You Remember), “Addressing the Settler Problem,” in fuse and “Indigenous (Re)memory and Resistance: Video works by Dana Claxton,” in Talking Back, Moving Forward: Conversations on Native Film.
 Her current projects include, Theories and Methodologies for Indigenous Arts, co-edited book project with Dr. Heather Igloliorte and “This is What I Wish You Knew”: Urban Aboriginal Artists Tell Their Stories of Identity and Reconciliation, a multi-institution community arts based project that will engage urban Indigenous youth in Halifax (Reconciliation Community Arts Project: Canada Council for the Arts Grant).
 She is also an independent curator and recently co-curated with Erin Sutherland, Memory Keepers: Methodologies of Memory, Mapping and Gender at Urban Shaman Gallery in conjunction with the 30th Anniversary of MAWA (2014) and Art in the Open – Indigenizing pei with Heather Igloliorte in Charlottetown (2014).
 Taunton will provide her working knowledge of artists in Nova Scotia and Ontario as well as her curatorial expertise.